 The 1997 French Open final featured a showdown between the two-time champion, Sergi Bruguera, and a relatively unknown 20-year-old from Brazil, Gustavo Kuerten.
 He was previously ranked #66, and he hadn’t been playing well away from home.

-He had to travel back to Brazil to recharge his batteries, and that seemed to be the right decision.
-When he came back for the French Open, he faced Slava Dosedel, a fierce opponent he had just lost to.
+He had to travel back to Brazil to recharge his batteries, which seemed to be the right decision.
+When he returned for the French Open, he faced Slava Dosedel, a fierce opponent he had just lost to.
 This time, though, things were different: He won the first set 6-0; the crowd started to realize that he was a serious competitor.

 After just a few more wins, though, he became a household name in France.
 He took down Thomas Muster, Andrei Medvedev, and Yevgeny Kafelnikov—two of them French Open champions, before taking down Sergi Bruguera in three straight sets.